IBE160/SG-Lotte/docs/sprint-artifacts/3-3-account-management.md

 *   Backend endpoints to handle account deletion should be added to `backend/app/api/v1/endpoints/users.py`.

 #### General Notes
-*   Account deletion is a destructive action and should have a clear confirmation step.
-The backend will use `DELETE /users/account` to trigger the deletion in Supabase.
+*   Account deletion is a critical and destructive action that requires a clear, explicit confirmation step from the user to prevent accidental data loss.
+The backend will utilize the `DELETE /users/account` endpoint to trigger the deletion process in Supabase, as defined in the API interfaces.
 [Source: docs/sprint-artifacts/tech-spec-epic-3.md#apis-and-interfaces]
-*   Ensure that all user data is properly deleted from the database and any other services.
-This will be achieved through cascade deletes in the database.
+*   It is paramount to ensure all user data is properly and permanently deleted from the database and any other associated services.
+This will be achieved through configured cascade deletes in the database, in line with the project's security and data privacy policies.
 [Source: docs/sprint-artifacts/tech-spec-epic-3.md#security]
-*   Password changes should be handled securely, using the `POST /users/change-password` endpoint.
+*   Password changes must be handled securely, adhering to industry best practices and utilizing the `POST /users/change-password` endpoint as specified in the API contracts.
 [Source: docs/sprint-artifacts/tech-spec-epic-3.md#apis-and-interfaces]

 ---